 6. Support a balanced life.

 Carl Hooker is the director of innovation and digital learning at Eanes ISD in Austin, Texas.
-He's also the " "godfather" " of the learning festival known as iPadpalooza and author of a six-book ISTE series titled Mobile Learning Mindset.
-His fifth book in the series A Parent's Guide to Supporting Digital Age Learners is set to hit bookshelves next month and is available for preorder.
+He's also the "godfather" of the learning festival known as iPadpalooza and author of a six-book ISTE series titled Mobile Learning Mindset, which includes the book A Parent's Guide to Supporting Digital Age Learners.